Home » Career Guidance » How To Prepare For Personal Interviews

 2. Personal interview for college admissions

-The objective of both interviews is to evaluate the candidate on the basis of their potential.
+The objective of both interviews is to evaluate the candidate based on their potential.
 And whether they are the right candidates for the job or college.
 The more candidates demonstrate their skills like communication skills and self-confidence.

 The five toughest questions asked in a personal interview are: